karthikairasu/React-Learning/Roadmap.md

 11. ### Closures and Scope

-    A closure is a function that remembers variables from its outer scope even after the outer function is done.
+    A closure is a function that remembers variables from its outer scope even after the outer function is has finished executing.
     ```
     Ex: function outer() {
             let count = 0;